markwilde11/SoloMetrics/README.md

+# Goal
+I am aiming for a trainings aid in dinghies.
+A lot of sailors cannot train frequently with a second boat and have trouble judging their [VMG](https://en.wikipedia.org/wiki/Velocity_made_good).
+This project is aimed to have a digital feedback on your performance with (relative) low cost hardware.
+With a mobile phone to measure speed and boat-direction, an Ultrasonic for measuring windspeed and an e-ink screen to show the actual performance of the user.

+## More Detail
+To be able to judge your VMG you need to know what your performance was in previous sessions.
+The app aims to keep your data and calculate the VMG and store it.
+During post-processing the training session can be added to your performance  and you can calculate a [polar diagram](https://76trombones.wordpress.com/2009/10/17/polar-diagrams-vmg) for your personal performance.
+The aim is to feedback that data into the app so that the sailor can directly see how he is performing.

+## Steps towards the Goal
+There is quite a few steps to take to achieve this goal.
+Let's try to sum-up the most important steps: v - Have a wind measuring device connected v -

-# Solo Metrics
+# Apps
 This project contains two apps.
-An Arduino screen for reading wind measurements and an Android App for the man in the middle.
+An Arduino screen for showing wind measurements and an Android App for the computational power.
 The Android app is connecting to both the UltraSonic and the screen.

 ## Arduino
 Arduino setup for nRF52